What foods do women crave during pregnancy and why?

 Another common culprit.
 It is speculated that pregnant women crave pickles because they are craving sodium, but this has not been confirmed.

 Satisfy safely: If something salty is what you need, then pickles are certainly one of the healthier foods to choose.
-But of course, everything in moderation.

 While a lot of women suffer from an iron deficiency during pregnancy, this does not necessarily explain why so many pregnant women have such a hunger for red meat.
-A study on pregnancy cravings suggests that pregnancy hormones are responsible, as they cause your sense of taste and smell to change.
+An in-depth study on pregnancy cravings suggests that pregnancy hormones are responsible, as they cause your sense of taste and smell to change.

 Satisfy safely: A red meat craving can be beneficial as many pregnant women are iron deficient.
 Just ensure that you are eating it in moderation and getting the right amount of greens as well.